iiasa/message-ix-models/doc/global/land_use/emulator.rst

 Equations and constraints
 -------------------------

-The `land use equations in MESSAGEix <https://docs.messageix.org/en/stable/model/MESSAGE/model_core.html#land-use-model-emulator-section>`_ state that the linear combination of land-use pathways must be equal to 1 (:eq:`Land constraint equation`).
+The :ref:`land use equations in MESSAGEix <message_ix:section_landuse_emulator>` state that the linear combination of land-use pathways must be equal to 1 (:eq:`Land constraint equation`).
 Therefore, separately for each region, either a single discrete land-use scenario can be used, or shares of multiple scenarios can be combined linearly to obtain, for example, biomass quantities which are not explicitly represented as part of the land-use matrix.
 This also applies to the mitigation dimension, i.e., to the GHG categories.